There are lots of very technical descriptions of what kinesiology is and isn’t on the internet. Here is my explanation:

 The word kinesiology (pronounced kin-easy-ology) actually means the science of movement, the study of the mechanics and anatomy of human muscles.
 In other words, how our muscles move our bones.
 Our skeleton, formed by our bones, gives us our structure and our framework and our muscles, attached to our bones, give us our shape and our ability to move.
 Our muscles literally pull our bones to enable us to move, however, our muscles can only pull, they cannot push.
 It is physically impossible for a muscle to push a bone.

-The ‘switching on’ and ‘switching off’ of muscles also happens in relation to stress – you will have seen a person under extreme stress unable to move – sort of rabbit in the headlights stance – and you will also probably have seen a person receiving bad news have to sit down because their legs have given way (even though they are still conscious and have not feinted).
+The ‘switching on’ and ‘switching off’ of muscles also happens in relation to stress – you will have seen a person under extreme stress unable to move – sort of rabbit in the headlights stance – and you will also probably have seen a person receiving bad news have to sit down because their legs have given way (even though they are still conscious and have not fainted).
 These are the two extremes of switched on and switched off muscles.

 Kinesiology works by determining stress to the body via the subtle energy system.
 By incorporating the body’s energetic system (as in meridians, chakras and auras) and applying it to the physiological function described above, we can use this function to determine what is happening in the body and what is needed to balance the energy system against the stress.